-Figure 9.
-Flow-duration analysis for tons/day of Nitrate-Nitrogen from 2014-2016 for Beargrass Creek PWS gage station.
-The blue line on the graph represents the target load.
-The target load was exceeded 74% of the time.
+Figure 11.
+Load-duration analysis for tons/day of Nitrate-Nitrite from 2014-2018 for Beargrass Creek PWS gage station.
+The blue line on the graph represents the target load of 1.6 mg/L. The target load was exceeded 80% of the time.